 Financing a cell phone can potentially impact your credit score if you go through phone manufacturers like Apple and Samsung which use banks for the financing.
 Because wireless carriers generally don’t furnish data to credit reporting agencies, however, financing a cell phone through your carrier won’t likely affect your credit.
 For the same reason, paying your monthly phone bill probably won’t impact your credit either (unless you don’t pay your bill and eventually your account gets sent to collections).

 A credit report contains a myriad of information including personally identifiable information like your name and social security number, how you have managed your credit accounts, how many credit inquiries you have and their type, and public record and collections information.[9]
-Three major credit bureaus — Experian, Equifax and Transunion — compile data submitted by lenders and debt collectors and that information is then used to calculate a credit score.
+Three major credit bureaus — Experian, Equifax, and TransUnion — compile data submitted by lenders and debt collectors and that information is then used to calculate a credit score.
 Your FICO® credit score takes the following factors into consideration:[10]

 If you have a poor credit history, or no credit history at all, you may need to take steps to prove to lenders, landlords, insurers and other parties that you will pay your bills.
 This concept of creditworthiness could impact your ability to take out loans, open credit cards or obtain a mortgage to buy a house, as well as the interest rate and other terms related to your account.